equinix/terraform-provider-equinix/docs/data-sources/equinix_fabric_connection.md

 subcategory: "Fabric"
 description: |-
-  Fabric V4 API compatible data resource that allow user to fetch connection for a given UUID ~> Note Equinix Fabric v4 resources and datasources are currently in Beta.
-The interfaces related to equinix_fabric_ resources and datasources may change ahead of general availability.
-Please, do not hesitate to report any problems that you experience by opening a new issue https://github.com/equinix/terraform-provider-equinix/issues/new?template=bug.md
+  Fabric V4 API compatible data resource that allow user to fetch connection for a given UUID
 ---

 # equinix_fabric_connection (Data Source)

 Fabric V4 API compatible data resource that allow user to fetch connection for a given UUID

-~> **Note** Equinix Fabric v4 resources and datasources are currently in Beta.
-The interfaces related to `equinix_fabric_` resources and datasources may change ahead of general availability.
-Please, do not hesitate to report any problems that you experience by opening a new [issue](https://github.com/equinix/terraform-provider-equinix/issues/new?template=bug.md)

 ## Example Usage